Agos95/wowchemy-shortcode-collection/shortcodes/gallery-with-caption/README.md

 Custom version of the `gallery` shortcode, in order to fix some issues I encountered with the base shortcode.
 In particular, this shortcode displays the caption even outside the fancybox.
 In addition, all the gallery items are center-aligned, so if you have a row with less images than the others, those pictures are centered (instead of being on the left).

-For Wowchemy versions from v5.6, the required Fancybox css and javascript is loaded only on the pages where the shortcode is called by using the Hook system.
+For Wowchemy versions from v5.6, you can use Hooks to load the required Fancybox css and javascript only on the pages where the shortcode is called.

 ---